L0rdB43lish/THM-AoC---Log-Analysis/README.md

 Which still gave me a lot of entries but I managed to find the file.
 ![santas file](https://github.com/L0rdB43lish/THM-AoC---Log-Analysis/blob/61d3b06eca4990d4c35c564135a7414479bbed58/Pasted%20image%2020250509002214.png)

 6 - Look through the log files for the flag.
-The format of the flag is: THM{}
+The format of the flag is: "THM{}"
 The flag is in the other file.
 ![flag](https://github.com/L0rdB43lish/THM-AoC---Log-Analysis/blob/61d3b06eca4990d4c35c564135a7414479bbed58/Pasted%20image%2020250509002804.png)